ospyp/blessable/README.md

-# Blesser
+# Blessable

-Blesser is a simple library powered by the Blessed library.
-Blesser adds a simple markup language that has a similar syntax to HTML.
+Blessable is a simple library powered by the Blessed library.
+Blessable adds a simple markup language that has a similar syntax to HTML.

 ## Support

-Through Blessed, Blesser supports almost all platforms:
+Through Blessed, Blessable supports almost all platforms:

  - Windows `NEW`
  - macOS